iammaxlichter/CS2336-UTD/README.md

-# UTD-Semester-3
+# Computer Science II or CS 2336
-A compilation of programs from my second semester of my freshman year at UTD
+A compilation of all the programs I've created in Computer Science II at UT Dallas.